 Tags: Romance Languages

-My current research interests center around the field of Second Language Acquisition, specifically the acquisition of French by speakers of other Romance languages, the development of oral competency in French, and Portuguese as a third language.
+My current research interests center around the field of Second Language Acquisition, specifically the acquisition of French and Portuguese by speakers of Spanish, Historical linguistics of French, Spanish and Portuguese and the use of new feminine professional titles in French, Spanish and Portuguese newspapers.

 Professor Peterson earned his M.A. in Italian at the University of California, Berkeley, and his Ph.D. in Italian Studies at Brown University.
 Before coming to UGA in 1990 he taught as visiting assistant professor at Wellesley College, Brown University and Middlebury College.
 He was promoted to the rank of Professor in 1999.
 Professor Peterson’s research focuses on the lyric and epic poetry of the Italian tradition (Dante, Petrarch,…